Expand description

 Ok(())

-§The browser will not close automatically
+}§The browser will not close automatically

 Rust does not have async destructors,

-and so whenever you forget to use WebDriver::quit
+and so whenever you forget to use WebDriver::quit the webdriver will have to block the executor

 to drop itself and will also ignore errors while dropping, so if you know when a webdriver is no longer used

-it is recommended to more or less “asynchronously drop” via a call to WebDriver::quit
+it is recommended to more or less “asynchronously drop” via a call to WebDriver::quit as in the above example.

 This also allows you to catch errors during quitting, and possibly panic or report back to the user

-your async executor will be blocked meaning no futures can run
+If you do not call WebDriver::quit your async executor will be blocked meaning no futures can run

-§Advanced element queries and explicit waits
+§Element queries and explicit waits

-including polling and filtering.
-Custom filter functions are also supported.
+functions are also supported.

-method provides additional support for explicit waits
+The WebElement::wait_until method provides explicit waits using a

-documentation for more details and examples.
+See the query documentation for more details and examples.

 §Components